dyindude/labs/linux/201-lvm/README.md

 	  vol0 groupname -wi-a----- 3.99g
 	```

-- `lvdisplay` will provide more specific information about an individual logical volume:
+- `lvdisplay` will provide more specific information about an individual logical volume.
+The path you can access the logical block device for the volume is under `/dev/[VG]/[PV]`:

 	```
 	# lvdisplay /dev/groupname/vol0